Lost or Stolen Passports Abroad

 Statement Regarding a Lost or Stolen Passport:

 When you report the loss or theft of your passport, you must complete a statement describing the circumstances under which it was lost or stolen.
-You can use the U.S. Department of State form DS-64 for this purpose, or simply execute a sworn statement before the consular officer describing what happened.
+You can use the U.S. Department of State form DS-64 for this purpose.

 A police report is not mandatory but can help confirm the circumstances of the loss or theft.
-Don’t spend time obtaining a police report if doing so will cause you to miss a flight or delay your travel unreasonably.
+We encourage you to report the loss or theft of your U.S. passport to the local police in the country where the loss or theft occurred.
+However, don’t spend time obtaining a police report if doing so will cause you to miss a flight or delay your travel unreasonably.

 How Long is a Replacement Passport Valid?